-- 1. Turn On the freshwater pump switch.

-- 2. Open all of the faucets and showers and let the freshwater system drain completely.

-- 3. Turn Off the freshwater pump switch.
+- 1. Turn Off the water heater breaker switch. - NOTE: Tag or Mark the water heater breaker switch to prevent it from being turned On while the water heater tank is empty. - 2.
+Turn On the freshwater pump switch. - 3.
+Open all of the faucets and showers and let the freshwater system drain completely. - 4.
+Turn Off the freshwater pump switch.